heatherdogwood/cyclistic-bike-data/README.md

 `trips_2019['tripduration'] = round((trips_2019['tripduration'].str.replace(',', '').astype(float).astype(int))/60, 1)`

 There are a good amount of nulls in the gender (538,751) and birthyear (559,206) columns.
-I considered dropping these columns or imputing the values, but decided against it.
-In this case, I believe the existence of these nulls can shed insights on our casual customers.
+I will not be using these columns.

 ```
 birthyear_nulls = trips_2019['birthyear'].isnull().sum()